SandraLeGrand/WRF-Chem-v4.1-AFWA-Drag-Partition-Modifications/README.md

 Please refer to the technical report by Michaels et al. (2022; ERDC/CRREL TR-22-2) for detailed code descriptions, guidance on preparing the required input data, and model runtime instructions.

-This repository also includes a copy of the WRF Pre-processing System (WPS) Version 4.2, obtained from https://github.com/wrf-model/WPS/releases/tag/v4.2.
+This repository also includes:
+* A copy of the WRF Pre-processing System (WPS) Version 4.2, obtained from https://github.com/wrf-model/WPS/releases/tag/v4.2.
 We used this version of WPS to generate terrain and atmospheric forcing condition inputs for simulations during our code implementation and testing process.
+* The model run-time configuration files used in the study by LeGrand et al. (2022).

 ## How to Cite